 The retail business soon showed promise, and we could see a need for more and earlier varieties of apples for the increasing number of customers.
 In 1964, one hundred and fifty acres of land was purchased in Belchertown.
 The higher elevation of this land would help to assure us of an annual crop of quality apples by escaping more of the spring frosts.
 At the same time, several of the Amherst orchards were getting closed in by a booming housing growth in Amherst.
 The land in Belchertown was ideal.
 More land was purchased and was cleared of woods and stone walls.
 Twenty years later there were over 200 acres of dwarf and semi-dwarf apple, peach and pear trees covering the land.

 As the retail business grew, new products were carefully and slowly added.
 Produce was purchased from local farmers and then from the market during the winter months.
 I can remember the first peanut butter machine and the first oven we bought to bake pies.
 Prior to that, we had purchased pies from a home baker in Belchertown.
 Maple syrup, honey and jams and jellies were added to our product list.
 Not only did we grow in farm acreage and retail business during the late 60s and early 70s but, more importantly, we grew with very valuable and vital new associates.
-In 1969, Harold Gould came to work for Atkins.
+In 1969, Harold Gould (now deceased) came to work for Atkins.
 He had previously been employed with Agway, but came to work on the farm with Howard.
 Harold soon became an indispensable part of the retail business, and has remained so through the years.
 Also in 1969, the retail business was incorporated and was outgrowing the original building.

 In 1970, Sam Anderson, owner of the Bay Road Fruit Stand across from the Atkins store, put his business up for sale and we purchased it that same year.
 In 1972, a major renovation transformed the original white, steel-beamed Atkins Fruit Bowl into a large, redwood, California style showplace.
-Before the renovation was quite done, David Thornton, now a part-owner and comptroller, started working for us.
+Before the renovation was quite done, David Thornton, previous comptroller, started working for us.
 David worked getting carts and bagging when he was just fifteen, and worked part-time through high school and then full-time when in college.
 Upon graduation from college, he was promoted to assistant manager.

 After the addition/renovation was completed, the two retail roadside stand businesses were combined, and we then had an extensive selection of fresh produce in addition to our own apples, peaches and pears.
-We also added four new and valuable employees from the Bay Road Fruit Stand; Andy Tulenko (now deceased), John and Paul Kosloski and Net Horne (now retired).
+We also added four new and valuable employees from the Bay Road Fruit Stand; Andy Tulenko (now deceased), John (now retired) and Paul Kosloski and Net Horne (now deceased).
 Andy was the key in moving the produce business from Anderson's to Atkins, and was produce manager for several years.
 John is the current produce manager and Paul is assistant manager.
 The 1972 renovation gave us room to bake more pies, and we started making the first cider donuts.

 As the orchards in Belchertown produced more, a new storage and packing house was needed.
 This was constructed in 1977 and accommodated 90,000 bushels of apples, the wholesale office and a new cider mill.
 The apples raised by the farm at that time were sold about 80% wholesale and 20% through our retail store.
 Also, the farm was producing over 100,000 gallons of cider in a year.
 Both apples and cider were sold throughout Massachusetts, Connecticut and New York.

 In 1977, the greenhouse area was added on to the retail building, and in 1980, a full line bakery kitchen was added.
 We were then able to make our own pies in addition to many new bakery products, including cakes, pastries, muffins, donuts, breads, rolls and coffee cakes.
 As we watched thousands of customers pass through our doors each day, Howard knew how foolish he had been to worry about whether anyone would show up that first day in 1962.
 In 1987, another major player on the Atkins team was hired.
-Paul Hodgkins, now part-owner and assistant manager, says he came to work at Atkins about the time when we down-sized the greenhouse business and moved our one 8-foot deli case out to the greenhouse area.
+Paul Hodgkins, (now retired) part-owner and assistant manager, says he came to work at Atkins about the time when we down-sized the greenhouse business and moved our one 8-foot deli case out to the greenhouse area.
 At the same time we added a larger cheese case, a salad bar and more specialty foods.

 Fortunately, Howard was still with us to help oversee our next major renovation and addition in 1995, when we doubled the size of our building to 25,000 square feet.
 The skeleton of the original building was incorporated into this renovation where the bakery sales area of the store now is.
 Howard was very proud, rightfully so, when that renovation was completed and over the next two years he was able to see the many positive results.
 In contrast, the wholesaling of apples became depressed as new orchards began producing an abundance of fruit.
 Most years, the wholesale price for apples didn't cover our expense of growing them.
 Therfore, we have made several U-turns in the production of apples, from the original all-wholesale production when the farm first started in the late 1800s, to mostly retail until the newer orchards planted in the 1960s began to produce enough apples for wholesale and then back to our present position of growing apples primarily for the store.
 From over 200 acres of apples, we now grow fruit on 60 acres in both Belchertown our Peach-Berry Hill orchards off Bay Road.
 We look at this change as streamlining our production so that we are more efficient and we can concentrate on growing the best quality fruit for our own store.